drshahizan/software-engineering/proposal/submission/sec01/stakeholder/readme.md

 1. **Specific:** Create an efficient system for hostel room allocation that cuts the time needed by 50%.<br>
 **Measurable:** Determine the reduction in allocation time by doing a comparism before and after the new system is implemented.<br>
-**Achievable:** <br>
+**Achievable:** Work together to establish the automated online allocation procedure with the student accomodation admistrators and the KTDI staff.<br>
-**Relevant:** To support streamlining and enhancing efficiency in the room allocation procedure and more flexibility for students to make their own decision for choosing their allocated rooms.<br>
+**Relevant:** To support streamlining and enhancing efficiency in the room allocation procedure.<br>
 **Time-bound:** The objective will be achieved within the first year of the project.

 2. **Specific:** Simplify the room management process which reduce the manual steps needed by 55%.<br>